 What is a Lost Foam Casting?

 A lost foam casting is created by a type of evaporative-pattern casting process where a polystyrene foam pattern is used to form a mold.
-The foam pattern is coated and is embedded in a flask with a ceramic bead medium compacted around it to support the foams external form.
+The foam pattern is coated with a refractory slurry and is embedded in a flask with a ceramic bead medium compacted around it to support the foam's external form.
 The foam is evaporated as molten iron is poured into the flask, with the iron precisely duplicating all of the features of the foam pattern.